 Khardung La Pass

-Once considered as the highest motorable road in the world (now this claim is disputed by most), Khardung La is one of the primary tourist attractions of the entire Ladakh region and not just Nubra valley.
+Once considered the highest motorable road in the world (now this claim is disputed by most), Khardung La is one of the primary tourist attractions of the entire Ladakh region and not just Nubra Valley.

 Hunder Sand Dunes

 These sand dunes are located between Hunder and Diskit villages and present an amazing site of white sands.
 It is also among the top camping sites in Ladakh.
 Camel Safari is also available for tourists in these dunes.